DouglasFreshHabian/FreshPdfLibrary/README.md

 This repository contains a curated collection of Linux-related PDF documents that I've accumulated over the years.
 I've gathered them here for easy access, making it convenient for myself and others to quickly find or revisitt these valuable resources.
 Some of these documents might be new or unfamiliar to you, but rest assured, each one is tied to **_Linux_** in some way.
 Although this is just a small contribution, it represents my first meaningful step in giving back to a community I truly respect.
 Always free as in freedom.
 Keep learning and stay Fresh!

 ## Table of Contents:🗃📈
+Here are some of the many pdf's available in this repo, organized according to content.

-### Linux & Open Source:🌏🐧
+### Linux Exam Study Material:📚🐧

-* LinuxLeo.pdf - Overview of Linux systems and their inner workings.
+* LPI-Learning-Material-102-500-en.pdf - Study Material For LPIC-1 - Second Exam

+* LPI-Learning-Material-101-500-en.pdf - Study Material For LPIC-1 - First Exam

+* LPI-Learning-Material-030-100-en.pdf - Study Material For Web Development Essentials - Version 1.0

-* LPI-Learning-Material-010-160-en.pdf - LPI Linux Essentials study material.
+* LPI-Learning-Material-010-160-en.pdf - Study Material For Linux Essentials - Version 1.6

-* LPI-Security-Essentials-Study-Guide-Exam-020-100-2023.pdf - Study guide for LPI Security Essentials exam.
+* LPI-Security-Essentials-Study-Guide-Exam-020-100-2023.pdf - Study Guide For LPI Security Essentials Exam

-* Kali-Linux-Revealed-2021-edition.pdf - A comprehensive guide to Kali Linux.

-* Metasploit-Unleashed_Combined.pdf - A detailed guide on using Metasploit for penetration testing.

 ### Hacking & Security:🌐🔐